pip-services/pip-services-docs/content/en/python/messaging/queues/message_queue.md

 - **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.

 #### send_as_object
 Sends an object into the queue.
-Before sending it, the object is converted into JSON string and wrapped in a [MessageEnvelope](../message_envelope).
+Before sending it, the object is converted into a JSON string and wrapped in a [MessageEnvelope](../message_envelope).

 > send_as_object(correlation_id: Optional[str], message_type: str, message: Any)